 The Business Library of the Brooklyn Public Library just announced the winners of their fifth annual PowerUP!
 Business Plan Competition.
 Top prizes went to a Brooklyn fudge maker, a local evening-wear creator, and a neighborhood retail shop selling earth-friendly products.
 Other prizes were also awarded amongst the 75 plans submitted.

-Today, Tim Berry’s Planning Startups Stories blog mentions some of the more prestigious business plan competitions: Notre Dame University, Rice Alliance, Moot Corp, New Venture Competition.
+Today, Tim Berry’s Planning Startups Stories blog mentions some of the more prestigious business plan competitions: Notre Dame University and New Venture Competition.
 They offer big prizes, have teams of five MBA students, pitch plans for companies with global reach who are seeking a half-million dollars or more in investment financing.

 This is small business in America.
 This is the business that keeps our lives organized every day and our economy moving.
 So where are the business plan competitions for the local teams of one and two entrepreneurs, who sell us our shoes, fix our cars, and feed us our rushed business day lunches?